sharecjs/sharec/packages/sharec-docs/src/overview.md

 ## Ignoring configuration

-If you want to force upcoming `sharec` configs – just add `ignore` flat to your projects's `sharec` field:
+If you want to force upcoming `sharec` configs – just add `ignore` flag to your projects' `sharec` field:

 ```json
 {